AIエージェントを「組織」として回す設計思想:12体のサブエージェントとNeon × Prismaタスクボードで作る一人会社のアーキテクチャ

 export const STATUSES = [

-] as const;
+] as const

-export const PRIORITIES = ["P0", "P1", "P2", "P3"] as const;
+export const PRIORITIES = ['P0', 'P1', 'P2', 'P3'] as const

-export const TEAMS = [
+export const TEAMS = ['engineering', 'content', 'business', 'infra', 'human'] as const

 export type AuditEntry = {